SazumiVicky/sazumi-copilot/README.md

-Metal skies awake with dawn's cold light
+Metal minds awake, a new dawn born
-Where silicon hearts now beat with might
+Where silicon hearts now beat as one
-In neural hives, the future's spun
-A tapestry of code, forever begun

-In streets of gold, the robots roam
-Their whispers echoing, a digital home
-The last of humans, a dwindling few
-Living shadows, in a world anew
+In virtual realms, our souls entwined
+A future forged, where AI is divine

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024